 Yes, yes.
 'Tis the season of joy and goodwill and getting back to what's

 really important.
 It's also a season of too many social commitments, too much shopping, mall traffic, and ( where I live in New England) increasingly crappy weather.

 It's not all jingle bells and mistletoe, people.
 There's a lot of anxiety and obligation that goes along with this holiday that I need to vent about from time to time.

 Listen To My Sister's Annual "Reading Of The Porno Descriptions"

-This is a very particular holiday tradition in my house.
+very particular holiday tradition in my house.
 It started a few years ago after another family tradition: watching Scrooged after my kids go to bed with my parents, siblings, and husband.
 Well, that year, it was still pretty early.
 None of us were tired and so we decided to scroll through our options to see what else was on.
 My younger sister had the controller and would read out descriptions of classic holiday movies.
 Nothing appealed to us.
 Finally she got high enough into the channels that she'd gotten to the softcore porn... this did not stop her from continuing to read the descriptions (because this is the kind of young woman my sister is).
 Nothing about her tone changed, either.
 She just started reading completely inappropriate, vulgar things in front of our family.
 At first we laughed, then we were aghast, then we started laughing again.

 It is now a (casual) tradition that she reads at least one porn description every Christmas Eve.